fluster-app/web-google-maps/readme.md

 For an example of Vanilla JS use, you could have a look to the [index.html](src/index.html).

 Note: In Vanilla JS, only `string` properties could be directly set to the component.
 In order to specify object or boolean properties, wait for the document to be loaded and set the properties with the help of a script.

+#### `google.maps` types definition

+These above options inherit these from `google.maps` as defined in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/googlemaps).

 ## Showcase